-- approximately \$15.0 million to \$20.0 million to advance the clinical development of PRT543, including to complete the dose escalation and expansion cohorts of our ongoing Phase 1 clinical trial in patients with solid tumors and hematological malignancies.
-We may be able to initiate Phase 2 clinical trial activities, but will require additional funding to complete the Phase 2 clinical trials; - approximately \$15.0 million to \$20.0 million to advance the clinical development of PRT811, including to complete the dose escalation and expansion cohorts of our ongoing Phase 1 clinical trial in patients with advanced solid tumors.
-We may be able to initiate Phase 2 clinical trial activities, but will require additional funding to complete the Phase 2 clinical trials; - approximately \$15.0 million to \$20.0 million to advance the clinical development of PRT1419, including to complete the dose escalation and expansion cohorts of our planned Phase 1 clinical trial in patients with R/R high risk MF or MDS and R/R NHL or MM; - approximately \$30.0 million to \$40.0 million to fund further development of our preclinical programs towards IND filings and/or into clinical trials; and - any remaining amounts to fund working capital and general corporate purposes.
+- approximately \$ million to \$ million to advance the clinical development of PRT543, including to complete the dose escalation and expansion cohorts of our ongoing Phase 1 clinical trial in patients with solid tumors and hematological malignancies.
+We may be able to initiate Phase 2 clinical trial activities, but will require additional funding to complete the Phase 2 clinical trials; - approximately \$ million to \$ million to advance the clinical development of PRT811, including to complete the dose escalation and expansion cohorts of our ongoing Phase 1 clinical trial in patients with advanced solid tumors.
+We may be able to initiate Phase 2 clinical trial activities, but will require additional funding to complete the Phase 2 clinical trials; - approximately \$ million to \$ million to advance the clinical development of PRT1419, including to complete the dose escalation and expansion cohorts of our planned Phase 1 clinical trial in patients with R/R/ high risk MF or MDS and R/R NHL or MM; - approximately \$ million to \$ million to fund further development of our preclinical programs towards IND filings and/or into clinical trials; and - any remaining amounts to fund working capital and general corporate purposes.

-Based on our planned use of the net proceeds, we estimate such funds, together with our existing cash and cash equivalents, will be sufficient for us to fund our operating expenses and capital expenditure requirements into the second half of 2022.
-We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we expect.
+Based on our planned use of the net proceeds, we estimate such funds, together with our existing cash and cash equivalents, will be sufficient for us to fund our operating expenses and capital expenditure requirements through at least be wrong, and we could use our available capital resources sooner than we expect.